-As new research suggests an overshoot of the 1.5°C temperature goal looks increasingly likely, defined contribution (DC) pension scheme providers must provide transparency on how their actions address climate change on behalf of their members.
+As new research suggests that breaching the 1.5°C climate threshold looks increasingly likely, defined contribution (DC) pension scheme providers must step up and provide greater transparency on how they're addressing climate risks for their members.

 Although some providers are becoming increasingly sophisticated in their approach, the growing politicisation of sustainability-related issues is presenting significant challenges.
 Providers are feeling the pressure to prove they're serious about sustainability in a world that's only getting more complicated.